-It can be tempting to avoid the hassle and expense of replacing a missing tooth, but this can really impact both your overall oral health and your self-esteem.
-A bridge is a great way to replace that missing tooth or teeth and get back a great-looking smile.
+It can be tempting to avoid the hassle and expense of replacing a missing tooth.
+Dental bridges, however, are a great way to replace that missing tooth or teeth and get back a great-looking smile.

 what is a dental bridge?